-Here is a quick overview of the main tenants of active listening.
+Here is a quick overview of the main tenets of active listening:

 Basic skills for deepening the understanding include reflecting back what’s been said, asking questions to deepen the exchange or for clarification, and to periodically summarize the discussion so far.